AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package-step5.md

 [![SIVACOR landing page](/images/sivacor-login.png)](https://sivacor.org)

 For more information on how to use SIVACOR, see <https://docs.sivacor.org/>.
-Once you have successfully run your code on SIVACOR, provide the generated certified ZIP file  instead of the original replication package to the Data Editor.
+Once you have successfully run your code on SIVACOR, provide the generated certified ZIP file  instead of the original replication package to the Data Editor (via import to your openICPSR draft deposit).
 A TRO does not need to be re-run by the Data Editor.

 ## Authorized containers

 SIVACOR uses a curated list of containers, chosen because  they are reliably available, and achieve the desired transparency.
 You can inspect the most current list at <https://docs.sivacor.org/docs/images/>.
 In general, Stata, R, and MATLAB (with Dynare) are supported.

 If you know of a different container that we should add to this list, please let us know.
-The [AEA Data Editor's Github profile](https://github.com/AEADataEditor/) has a few other containers that have worked..
+The [AEA Data Editor's Github profile](https://github.com/AEADataEditor/) has a few other containers that have worked.
+However, we do not allow for arbitrary (user-created) containers on SIVACOR, though if you think that they are useful for your replication package, please reach out.

+## A note about multi-software workflows

+We are not currently attempting to generalize this to all multi-software replication packages.
+Building multi-software containers  [definitely](https://github.com/AEADataEditor/docker-r-gurobi) [is](https://github.com/AEADataEditor/docker-aer-2022-0276) [possible](https://github.com/AEADataEditor/docker-aer-2023-0505) [with some effort](https://github.com/AEADataEditor/docker-aer-2023-0700).

+However, SIVACOR does allow for multi-step software flows, where a **small** number of single-software containers are run in sequence, with the output of one container being used as the input to the next.
+See [SIVACOR documentation](https://docs.sivacor.org/docs/step0-prepare/#your-replication-package-only-uses-a-single-software-application-per-step).

 ## Testing using Docker locally (advanced)